machard/ledger-web/README.md

 - https://github.com/machard/ledger-web-hw-transport
 - ledger-web-u2f to use when instantiating https://github.com/blockmason/web3-provider-ledger (soon!)

-## Architecture issue
+## TODO

-Currently the API / cross app data layer is centralized on the host/top window https://github.com/machard/ledger-web/blob/master/src/api.tsx .
+- Currently the API / cross app data layer is centralized on the host/top window https://github.com/machard/ledger-web/blob/master/src/api.tsx .
 Not great.
 The next step is to have every app defining a web worker that the host is going to keep alive.
 The web worker expose the api/data of the app and is accessible all the time from other apps.

+- Plug the navigation